inspirehep/rest-api-doc/README.md

 ## Rate limiting

-In order to avoid overwhelming the server, we enforce rate limits per IP address: every IP address is allowed 50 requests, then at most 2 requests per second.
-If you exceed those limits, you will receive a response with HTTP status code 429 and a `x-retry-in` header telling you how long to wait before retrying.
+In order to avoid overwhelming the server, we enforce rate limits per IP address: every IP address is allowed 15 requests in a 5s window.
+If you exceed those limits, you will receive a response with HTTP status code 429.
+Please note that requests that are blocked due to exceeding the rate limit count towards the quota, so you'll need to wait at least 5s when receiving a 429 response before trying again.

 ## Obtaining a record